dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

   fmt.Println(Distance(p, q)) // "5", function call
   fmt.Println(p.Distance(q))  // "5", method call
 ```
-There’s no conflict between the two declarations of functions called `Distance` above.
+There's no conflict between the two declarations of functions called `Distance` above.
 The first declares a package-level function called `geometry.Distance`.
 The second declares a method of the type `Point`, so its name is `Point.Distance`.

 The expression `p.Distance` is called a *selector*, because it selects the appropriate `Distance` method for the receiver `p` of type `Point`.
 Selectors are also used to select fields of struct types, as in `p.X`.
 Since methods and fields inhabit the same name space, declaring a method `X` on the struct type `Point` would be ambiguous and the compiler will reject it.

 Since each type has its own name space for methods, we can use the name `Distance` for other methods so long as they belong to different types.
-Let’s define a type `Path` that represents a sequence of line segments and give it a `Distance` method too.
+Let's define a type `Path` that represents a sequence of line segments and give it a `Distance` method too.
 ```go
   // A Path is a journey connecting the points with straight lines. type Path []Point